raspberrypilearning/fruit-salad/en/step_4.md

 --- task ---

-Drag the button in to position from the plate to the menu area on the left-hand side of the screen.
+Drag the button from the plate in to position in the menu area on the left-hand side of the screen.

 --- /task ---

 --- task ---

-Change the name of 'Button3' to **Grow** sprite.
+Change the name of Button3 to **Grow** sprite.

 --- /task ---